dracor-org/romdracor/README.md

 # RomDraCor
 Roman Drama Corpus, **36 plays** in [TEI P5](https://tei-c.org/guidelines/p5/) format, adapted from [Perseus Digital Library](http://www.perseus.tufts.edu/hopper/opensource/download), first converted to DraCor format in June 2019.
 Licensed under [CC BY-SA 3.0 US](https://creativecommons.org/licenses/by-sa/3.0/us/).

-The corpus was enhanced and is maintained by Julia Jennifer Beine (Ruhr University Bochum), Frank Fischer and Boris Orekhov (both Higher School of Economics, Moscow).
+The corpus was enhanced and is maintained by Julia Jennifer Beine (Ruhr University Bochum) and Frank Fischer (Freie Universität Berlin).
 For a list of changes please see below.

 Content: 20 comedies by **Plautus**, 6 comedies by **Terence**, 10 tragedies by **Seneca**.

 Frontend: https://dracor.org/rom

+If you want to cite the corpus, please use this publication:

+- **Julia Jennifer Beine, Frank Fischer, Viktor J. Illmer (2024).** Just the Type: Analysing Character Typology in Roman Comedy with RomDraCor.
+In: Proceedings of DH2024: "Reinvention & Responsibility".
+6–10 August 2024.
+George Mason University, Arlington, VA.
+Book of Abstracts. ([doi:10.5281/zenodo.13801481](https://doi.org/10.5281/zenodo.13801481))

 ## Scans of the editions on which Perseus Digital Library based their digitisation: